Siguza/IOHIDeous/docs/index.md

 }
 ```

 The `if` block is very unlikely to be entered since `_cursorHelper` has just been updated with the values from `evg->cursorLoc`, which are in my experience very unlikely to match those of `evg->desktopCursorFixed` (at least if they're useful in any way).
 If the `else` branch is entered, `evg->desktopCursorFixed` and `evg->screenCursorFixed` will be written to.
-This may or may not be a problem, and we may or may not even reach this point as per `evg->cursorSema`, all depending on the memory structure we're intersecting with.
+Basically if `evg->cursorSema == 0`, `evg->desktopCursorFixed` and `evg->screenCursorFixed` will be written to.
+This may or may not be a problem, depending on the memory structure we're intersecting with.

 Sounds like fun! :P